worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [x] Live Edit Cloud Atlas: A click on the settings icon brings you to Stackblitz and loads Cloud Atlas in a hot reloading developer IDE with preview.
 Not only for professionals!
 Try it out, you cant damage anything! ;)
 - [x] UI Branding: Animated Hex Grid background with moving light.
 Glassmorphism Style UI.
 Transitions and Fades.
 - [x] Atmosphere: Space and Ground Atmosphere added.
 3D map had to be deactivated because Atmosphere and Google Photorealistic 3D were not running together.
 Fix coming soon!
+- [ ] USE YOUR OWN MAPTILE API KEY: Drop your API KEY and use your own free tier.
+The key stays local with you and will not be synced.
+Option for storing it in indexeddb or dropping the key every time manually.
 - [ ] Fallback on another decentralized network: The Nostr network serves as a fallback in case the BitTorrent network fails for any reason.
 - [ ] Swearwords Detection: a static list or API
 - [ ] Decentralized censorship: If you dont like it, you can block it!
 But locally only!
 Every user decides for themselves what they want and what they dont want to see!